Subfunctor: Definition

-This relation is often written as G ⊆ F.
+This relation is often written as $G \subseteq F$.

 For example, let 1 be the category with a single object and a single arrow.
 A functor F: 1 → Set maps the unique object of 1 to some set S and the unique identity arrow of 1 to the identity function 1_{S} on S. A subfunctor G of F maps the unique object of 1 to a subset T of S and maps the unique identity arrow to the identity function 1_{T} on T. Notice that 1_{T} is the restriction of 1_{S} to T. Consequently, subfunctors of F correspond to subsets of S.

 Remarks

 Subfunctors in general are like global versions of subsets.
 For example, if one imagines the objects of some category C to be analogous to the open sets of a topological space, then a contravariant functor from C to the category of sets gives a set-valued presheaf on C, that is, it associates sets to the objects of C in a way that is compatible with the arrows of C. A subfunctor then associates a subset to each set, again in a compatible way.

 The most important examples of subfunctors are subfunctors of the Hom functor.
 Let c be an object of the category C, and consider the functor Hom(−, c).
 This functor takes an object ' of C and gives back all of the morphisms ' → c.
 A subfunctor of Hom(−, c) gives back only some of the morphisms.
 Such a subfunctor is called a sieve, and it is usually used when defining Grothendieck topologies.